Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 This function allows reading a ResultSet object from your SQL database and transforms it into an AnyFrame object.

-The `dbType: DbType` parameter specifies the type of our database (e.g., PostgreSQL, MySQL, etc), supported by a library.
+The `dbType: DbType` parameter specifies the type of our database (e.g., PostgreSQL, MySQL, etc.), supported by a library.
 Currently, the following classes are available: `H2, MariaDb, MySql, PostgreSql, Sqlite`.